Pioneering Black feminist Dorothy Pitman Hughes dies at 84

 She moved to New York City in the late 1950s when she was nearly 20 and worked as a salesperson, nightclub singer and house cleaner.
 By the 1960s she had become involved in the civil rights movement and other causes, working with Martin Luther King Jr., Malcolm X and others.

-In the late 1960s, she set up her West 80th St. community center, providing care for children and also support for their parents.
+In the late 1960s, she set up her West 80th St. Childcare Center, providing daycare and also support for parents.

 “Dorothy’s style was to call out the racism she saw in the white women’s movement,” Lovett said in Ms. “She frequently took to the stage to articulate the way in which white women’s privilege oppressed Black women but also offered her friendship with Gloria as proof this obstacle could be overcome.”

+In the early 1970s Hughes also helped found, with Steinem, the Women’s Action Alliance, a broad network of feminist activists aiming to coordinate resources and push for equality on a national level.
+Though Hughes was often said to have also co-founded Ms. Magazine with Steinem in the same era and biographer Lovett says she helped inspire the idea, she did not have a formal role with the magazine.

+“It was our difference in experience that made us good lecture partners,” Steinem noted.
+She recalled also collaborating with Hughes on protesting so-called “welfare hotels” in New York for poor families In the 1970s.
+“Dorothy was key to exposing living conditions there,” Steinem said.
+“She truly was a great community activist.”

-By the 1980s, Hughes was becoming an entrepreneur.
-She had moved to Harlem and opened an office supply business, Harlem Office Supply, the rare stationery store at the time that was run by a Black woman.
+By the 1980s, Hughes had moved to Harlem and opened an office supply business, Harlem Office Supply, the rare stationery store at the time that was run by a Black woman.
 But she was forced to sell the store when a Staples opened nearby, part of President Bill Clinton’s Upper Manhattan Empowerment Zone program.

 She would remember some of her experiences in the 2000 book, “Wake Up and Smell the Dollars!
 Whose Inner-City Is This Anyway!: One Woman’s Struggle Against Sexism, Classism, Racism, Gentrification, and the Empowerment Zone.”

-Note: This story has been updated to correct that while Hughes was often cited as a co-founder of Ms. Magazine, she did not in fact have a formal role with the publication.